Esketit Review: P2P Lending Platform in Transition!

 Advantages

-• No Fees: No fees or hidden costs apply for investors on Esketit.
+• Fees: No costs or hidden fees on the P2P platform.

 Disadvantages